 - High level skills in independent and small group empirical research methods and cross-cultural fieldwork practices.

-- ability to comprehend some of the current debates in the relevant fields;
+- The ability to comprehend some of the current debates in the relevant fields;

-- develop an understanding of small island state landscape and environmental issues;
+- Develop an understanding of small island state landscape and environmental issues; and

 - group field and research activities.